RichardMinsooGo/42_TF2_Chatbot_English/README.md

-## This repository will be updated after the update of Transformers and BERT model
+## This repository is for English Chatbot Model

+Detailed explanation will be added at later.
+Wikidocs